 Another church to experience musical excellence on Good Friday in Athens is Agia Irini (St Irene) Church located in the central Athens square that is named after her.
 Every Easter, the world famous Greek Byzantine Choir perform hymns and is a favourite among locals.

-Experience the darkness of the resurrection at 277 metres above Athens
+Greet the Holy Fire arriving from Jerusalem or experience the darkness of the resurrection at 277 metres above Athens on Easter Saturday

 The ancient hymn of “Christos Anesti” that you will hear chanted after midnight